 Effective June 3, 2014, the Company entered into an Amended Loan and Security Agreement ("Accord") with Bank of Texas.
 The Accord allows for up to \$7,000 in a revolving line of credit and a \$3,000 term loan with maturities of June 3, 2016 and June 3, 2019, respectively.
 Upon expiration of the revolving line of credit under the Accord the Company entered into a Business Loan Agreement ("Agreement") with Bank of Texas for a revolving line of credit up to \$3,000 subject to borrowing base requirements detailed in the Agreement.
 The Agreement matures on June 3, 2018.
-As of March 31, 2016 the Company was paying interest at LIBOR plus 2.9% (3.33%) for the revolving line of credit and the term loan.
+As of June 30, 2016 the Company was paying interest at LIBOR plus 2.9% (3.35%) for the revolving line of credit and the term loan.

 In connection with the acquisition of Innotech on December 29, 2016 the Company entered into an Installment Note Agreement, Master Revolving Note Agreement and Revolving Draw Note Agreement with Comerica Bank ("Comerica Agreements").
 The Comerica Agreements allow for up to \$3,000 in a revolving line of credit under the Master Revolving Note Agreement, up to \$3,000 in advances under the Revolving Draw Note Agreement, both with maturities of December 30, 2019, and a \$7,000 term loan which matures on December 29, 2023.
 The term loan is payable in \$250 quarterly payments due the first business day following each quarter end, commencing in April 2017, with any unpaid principal and interest due at maturity.
 Obligations under the Accord and Agreement with Bank of Texas were extinguished upon entering into the Comerica Agreements.
 The obligations under the Comerica Agreements are secured by a lien on substantially all accounts receivable, inventory and equipment.
-As of March 31, 2017 the Company was paying interest at 3.48% for the term loan and line of credit.
+As of June 30, 2017 the Company was paying interest at 3.72% for the term loan, line of credit and revolving draw note.

-Future principal payments for the term loan, as of March 31, 2017, are as follows:
+Future principal payments for the term loan and revolving draw note as of June 30, 2017, are as follows: